Modelcore

 Scene organization is now visible and editable from the product, not just encoded inside the model.

-- Tightened selection, edit context, and snapshot behavior so hidden or non-editable geometry stays out of the way.
+• Improved selection and editing behavior so hidden or inactive objects stay out of the way.

 Beta access, feedback, and waitlist loops